Common upload and proof issues

 Possible cause: Missing font embedding

 How to fix it: Make sure all custom or non-standard fonts are embedded in the original file before uploading.
+If possible, export your file as a PDF with embedded fonts to preserve your design and formatting.

 Text in the PDF proof highlights in the wrong order or looks jumbled